Don't Forget Your Toothbrush: Background

-Don't Forget Your Toothbrush was also a game show.
+The final challenge of each episode was the "Light Your Lemon" quiz.
 Each member of the audience was obliged to bring a passport and a packed suitcase to the studio, and to arrange to take the following week off work (unless they were unemployed or, as was pointed out, did not care if they lost their jobs).
-Two members of the audience were selected to take part in the "Light Your Lemon" quiz as a team, and a postcard was drawn from those sent in by home viewers.
-The studio contestants were asked a maximum of nine questions, with right and wrong answers lighting a section of a giant cocktail glass or ice cream cone, respectively.
-If the studio contestants gave five correct answers, they would "light the lemon" on the glass.
-However, if they missed five, they would "flash the Flake" on the cone and Evans then called the home viewer and asked him/her one question.
-The studio contestants won a holiday to an exotic destination either by lighting the lemon, or by default if they flashed the Flake and the home viewer either missed his/her question or failed to answer Evans' call within five rings.
-If the home viewer did answer correctly, he/she won the exotic holiday and the studio contestants received one to a much less appealing destination.
-The two places were chosen for their alliterative names, such as Martinique versus Margate, and the studio contestants departed immediately after the show for whichever holiday they had won.
+Two members were selected to play the quiz as a team, and a postcard was drawn from those sent in by home viewers.
+The team would win a holiday to one of two destinations, one much more exotic and appealing than the other, with both chosen for their similar-sounding names (such as Martinique versus Margate, or the Cayman Islands versus Canvey Island).
+They were asked a maximum of nine questions about the exotic destination, alternating between teammates; each right or wrong answer lit a section of a giant cocktail glass or ice cream cone, respectively.
+If the team gave five correct answers, they would "light the lemon" on the glass and win the exotic holiday.
+However, if they missed five, they would "flash the Flake" on the cone and Evans then called the home viewer and asked him/her one question concerning something that had happened during the episode.
+If the viewer either missed the question or failed to answer Evans' call within five rings, the team won the exotic holiday by default; a correct answer awarded it to the viewer and the less appealing one to the team.
+Regardless of the outcome, the team departed for their holiday immediately after the show, and the viewer departed for the exotic one on the following day if he/she had won it.
+(On some episodes, a team that missed five questions would automatically receive the less appealing holiday, without a home viewer being called.)
 Evans would introduce this segment by looking between alternate cameras in time to a drum beat that parodied the scene changes from one of his favourite TV shows, Captain Scarlet and the Mysterons.